 Guided Walks and Whalers Cabin Museum

 A schedule of guided walks for the month is posted at the entrance station.
-The museums are open as staffing permits, generally from 11 A.M. until 3:00 P.M.
-Requests for nature walks, cabin tours, and slide programs led by rangers or docents for schools and private groups require advance written application.
+The Whalers Cabin Museum is open as staffing permits, generally from 9am until 5pm.
+Requests for nature walks, tours, and slide programs led by rangers or docents for schools and private groups require advance written application.
 Guided walks typically occur between 10am and 3pm.

 An Information Station at the Sea Lion Point parking area is staffed by docents from 9 A.M. to 4 P.M.
-Feel free to telephone (831) 624-4909 or E-mail us at firstname.lastname@example.org when you have inquiries.
-The mailing address for Point Lobos Foundation is PO Box 221789, Carmel, CA 93921.
+Feel free to telephone (831) 624-4909 or e-mail us at firstname.lastname@example.org when you have inquiries.

-Visitors with disabilities should contact the Reserve office to inquire about accessible Reserve features to determine if they met their specific needs.
+Visitors with disabilities should contact the Point Lobos State Natural Reserve office to inquire about accessible features to determine if they meet their specific needs.